Ownership of Miracleman: Quality Communications

 At this stage, that Anglo retained ownership of the Marvelman characters was unknown.
 Skinn told Moore that he had purchased the rights from the Official Receiver following the liquidation of L. Miller & Son in 1966, something the writer initially accepted but later began to question as his relationship with the editor soured.
 Skinn for his part has recalled that he did nothing of the sort - believing the character to be in the public domain - and instead entered into an informal agreement with Anglo, an arrangement he later reiterated to Neil Gaiman.
 Anglo for his part recalled that "Dez contacted me and he wanted to revive it and I said go ahead and do what you like.".
 Warrior had an unusual pay structure for the comics industry of the period; while Skinn offered lower page rates than Quality's competitors the content creators would be given "shares" in their characters, which would allow them to earn considerable royalties if material was reprinted in overseas syndication or albums.
 Believing he had the right to do so, Skinn split ownership of Marvelman three ways between Quality, Moore and Leach.
 When Leach was replaced by Alan Davis the deal was restructured, with Moore, Leach and Davis each owning 28% of the character and Quality Communications 15%.
-Warrior was a critical success but not a financial one, its' losses being subsidised from Skinn's profitable comics shops.
+Warrior was a critical success but not a financial one, its losses being subsidised from Skinn's profitable comics shops.
 Behind the scenes things soon became fraught as well, with some creators feeling they deserved greater payment for the magazine's more popular features, and chaffing against the restriction Skinn's dream of a shared universe imposed on future material.

 Meanwhile, Skinn, a former Marvel UK editor, had been wary of using Marvelman's name on the covers and attracting litigation.
-However, in 1984, with Marvelman having won Eagle Awards and featuring the name on the front of Warrior #5 and again on #16, and decided the rival publisher was unlikely to protest.
+However, in 1984, with Marvelman having won Eagle Awards and featuring the name on the front of Warrior #5 and again on #16, Skinn decided the rival publisher was unlikely to protest.
 As a result, he put together the Marvelman Summer Special, consisting of a framing sequence by Moore and Davis, a trio of Anglo-era reprint tales and a story featuring Skinn's own character Big Ben.
 The use of the word 'Marvel' on the cover however resulted in legal action being taken by Marvel Comics.
 Their British legal agents Jacques & Lewis sent a cease and desist notice to Quality Communications, which Skinn printed in the editorial pages of Warrior #25.
 This unusual step resulted in an exchange of letters with the practice, which Skinn again printed.
 While Skinn publicly implying the legal action was the reason the strip had disappeared, when in fact Moore and Davis had fallen out.